Sagor0078/django-restfulframework-quizbit/README.md

 ### Use of Django REST Framework (DRF)

 The codebase leverages Django REST Framework (DRF) to create a clean and modular API.
 DRF promotes modularity and clean code practices by providing tools for building APIs, such as serializers, viewsets, and routers.

+The codebase primarily follows the **Strategy** design pattern, which is evident in the way Django handles views and serializers.
+Here’s how the Strategy pattern is applied:

+### Strategy Pattern

+The Strategy pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+The pattern lets the algorithm vary independently from clients that use it.